 Department of Toxic Substances Control's EnviroStor Database and State Water Resources Control Board's Geotracker database.
 These databases are an online search and Geographic Information System (GIS) tool for identifying sites that have known contamination or sites for which there may be reasons to further investigate.
 No reported cases were found on the project site and no active sites were located within one-quarter mile of the project site (California Department of Toxic Substances Control 2024; State Water Resources Control Board 2024).
-Therefore, implementation of the proposed project would result in no impact related to the project site being located on a listed hazardous materials site pursuant to Government Code Section 65962.5.
+Therefore, implementation of the proposed project would result in no impact related to the project site being located on a listed hazardous materials site pursuant to Government Code Section 65962.5

 - e) No Impact.
 The project site is not located within two miles of a public airport.
 The nearest airports are the Ocotillo Wells Airport located approximately 7 miles northwest of the project site and the Salton Sea Airport located approximately 9.61 miles northeast of the project site.
 Therefore, implementation of the proposed project would not result in a safety hazard or excessive noise for people residing or working in the area surrounding the project site and no impact would occur. - f) No Impact.
 The proposed project does not include any alteration to the existing public road network and would not involve blocking or restricting any access routes.
-Vehicular access to the project site will be from an existing unpaved private road that intersects SR 78.
-This road is currently used to access the existing solar facilities to the east (Seville 1 and Seville 2) and southeast (Titan I Solar) (Figure 2).
-This private road would provide a direct entrance to the project site at its northeast corner.
-The solar arrays would be separated from each other and the perimeter security fence by at least 20-foot-wide interior roads to provide access to all areas for maintenance and emergency vehicles.
+The project will use an existing access road as the proposed access road to the project site.
 Therefore, the proposed project would not interfere with an adopted emergency response plan or emergency evacuation plan.
 No impact is identified for this issue area. - g) No Impact.
 The project site is located in the unincorporated area of Imperial County.
 According to the Seismic and Public Safety Element of the General Plan, the potential for a major fire in the unincorporated areas of the County is generally low (County of Imperial 1997).
 Based on a review of the California Department of Forestry and Fire Protection's fire hazard severity zone map, the project site is not located within a fire hazard severity zone (California Department of Forestry and Fire Protection 2023).
 The proposed project would not introduce features that directly or indirectly increase the risk of wildfire on the project site.
 No impact is identified for this issue area.